insanity54/nanowrimo2017_practice/storynotes.md

 ## Story Problems

 * Astral usage is inconsistent.
 The admin building for instance.
 Who's reality is doing what?
 Is the interior part of the multiverse or is it in someone's astral realm?
+* Yoshida-sensei is supposed to be super casual, but she never said her first name when she introduced herself.